Cincinnati, Ohio, Schools that Provide Clerical Training

 - Located about 32 miles from downtown Cincinnati, Warren County Career Center has a certification program for business professionals that emphasizes business etiquette, customer service and communication.

-- The Grant Career Center, located 29 miles from downtown Cincinnati, provides students with training in the use of computers and the related software associated with office and medical office procedures.
+- The Grant Career Center, located 29 miles from downtown Cincinnati, provides students with training in the use of computers and the related software associated with office procedures.

 Comparison of Schools

 Each of the profiled schools is a public institution with affordable tuition rates and opportunities for financial aid.
 All applicants are welcome; retention rates at the two career centers were particularly high in 2011.

 |Cincinnati State Technical and Community College||Warren County Career Center||Grant Career Center|

 |Tuition & Fees (2017-2018)||$3,825 in-state tuition; $7,393 out-of-state tuition*||$350**||Not available|

 |% of First-Year Students Receiving Some Form of Aid (2016-2017)*||71%||75%||100%|